Peace as the capacity to deal with conflicts positively

-Medical peace work involves health professionals using the competencies, tools and opportunities at their disposal for preventing and reducing violence, and for building and promoting peace – with the ultimate goal of improving health.
+Medical peace work takes place when health professionals address conflicts in ways that reduce violence, prevent violence, and promote peace – with the ultimate goal of improving health.

 Why do we need medical peace work?